NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ____

+##### Fluid Object

+Currently emit a square of fluid

+Will use random to add some jitter to the 2D positions to eliminate the grid discretisation the particles are visibly in.

+____

 #### Hash Grid

 As stated, the Hash Grid class is based on my UE4 Cloth Solver plugin where I was using it to accelerate particle-particle self collisions.
 The standard approach doesn't use a cell size but specifies the number of buckets (which is then mod'd with the XOR'd spatial coords with some large prime integers) based on the paper *[Optimized Spatial Hashing for Collision Detection of Deformable Objects.
 Teschner et al.]*.
 However I adopted it to specify both a cell size and a cell count.
-However I plan to modifiy it to specify a cell size and a grid size (which will be scaled over the 2D $10^2$ domain) to derive cell count from this.
-The Particle Postions are hashed and the resulting index ranges from $0\:\:to\:\:cellcount-1$.
+However I plan to modify it to specify a cell size and a grid size (which will be scaled over the 2D $10^2$ domain) to derive cell count from this.
+The Particle Positions are hashed and the resulting index ranges from $0\:\:to\:\:cellcount-1$.

 Particles are hashed and the resulting output is an index of the hash grid, so only cells which contain particles are allocated (Outer array contains pointers to inner dynamic arrays (eg std::vector)) while this does cause memory fragmentation it shouldn't be a big deal, each particle then stores the cell it lies within and can use the cell index to look up its neighbours to reduce the time complexity of particle-neighbour hood distance searching from $O(n^2) \mapsto O(nm)$.
 HashGrid is faster than a uniform/explicit grid, as we don't need to do a per cell gather step and transform the grid from index space, to world space etc and if we use an implementation with Cell Size specified for the HashGrid we don't have the disadvantage that we cannot specify a cell size like we can for an explicit uniform grid.
 We may need a uniform grid later for Surface Tension but will worry about that later.